SightPlusPlus/SightPlusPlus-Client/README.md

 If you want to use this function, please click it again immediately.".
 + If users want to use the service, they can click it immediately to start the service formally.
 In this way, users can listen to the instructions received to learn the environment.
+These instructions are neat and simple, for example, "Above, in left, bird, 2 meters".
++ If an obstacle is too near to avoid, the application will sound a beep sound to remind the user.

 #### "Stop" Button
 + Users can click "Stop" to stop the running obstacle avoidance service.